 Make the most out of technology.
 Utilize several software applications if, possible.

 Emails are usually for longer messages and personalized instructions.
 Members can come back to it whenever they needed to read.
 Replies are easier to monitor as well.

 Chats are for short conversations which require real-time responses.
 Preferably for short conversations.
 Don’t send vital information or personal instructions on chats because the person you’re addressing might not be online to read it especially when other workers reply about other stuff in the chat and the thread gets longer.

-Video conference and meeting are for instructions easier given verbally than written to allow members to raise questions and clarifications.
-This also works best if visuals will be used such as proposal, and presentations.
+Video conferences and meetings are for instructions easier given verbally than written to allow members to raise questions and clarifications.
+This also works best if visuals will be used such as proposals, and presentations.